 One the longer field trips offered at this Convention, this field trip offers the chance to see a nice mixture of pasturelands, mesquite woodlands and thickets, and hilly caliche uplifts.
 We’ll have to get out early in the morning in the morning to have a chance at certain species, but while there we’ll attempt to visit the Calliham Unit, the South Shore Unit, and the the Daughtry Wildlife Management Area.

-Lesser Nighthawk, Long-billed Thrasher, Crested Caracara, Audubon’s Oriole, Bell’s Vireo, Cactus Wren, Painted Bunting, Pyrrhuloxia, and Brown-crested Flycatcher.
+Lesser Nighthawk, Long-billed Thrasher, Crested Caracara, Audubon’s Oriole, Bell’s Vireo, Cactus Wren, Painted Bunting, Pyrrhuloxia, Black-throated and Olive Sparrows, and Brown-crested Flycatcher.

 with Cornell Lab of Ornithology’s Ben Clock& Gerrit Vyn